FROM ITS SMALLEST SUB ATOMIC PARTICLES,

 v) The reason why black holes are not physically possible is easy to understand.

 What was once regarded as one of the physical world’s most complex topics has been simplified to the stage where, with a little tuition, some good high school matriculants could calculate some Einstein gravity effects faster and more accurately than experts using his field equations.
-Some would have no difficulty in using common sense to explain why black holes are not physically possible.
+Some have no difficulty in using common sense to explain why black holes are not physically possible.

 ESO Press release No. 1825